The LinkSmart® Border Gateway (BGW) can authenticate and authorize access to HTTP and MQTT services for users defined in an OpenID Connect provider.

 If you connect to the Border Gateway via MQTT protocol, you can deliver username and password as defined in the MQTT standard.
 You can also deliver an access token (as described above for HTTP) in the MQTT username field.
 Leave the password field empty if you do.
 Both types of credentials will be validated against the OpenID Connect provider.

-The access token is then verified and authorized (see below).
+verifyClientof ws package before the WebSocket connection is established.
 If everything is ok, the WebSocket connection is established, otherwise rejected.

 The LinkSmart® Border Gateway also offers some basic authorization capabilities.
 Authorization rules are defined as user and / or group attributes in the OpenID Connect Provider (see subpage).

 - PROTOCOL is the transfer protocol (currently HTTP, HTTPS, MQTT or WS)